 negative after image

-the principle that one sense may influence another, as when the smell of food influences its taste
+The principle that one sense may influence another, as when the smell of food influences taste.

-airborne hormones released by one individual and taken in by another, usually of the same species, and affects new host
+Airborne hormones released by one individual and taken in by another, usually of the same species, and impacts behavior.

 The idea that there is a "valve" in the spinal cord which when open allows pain messages to get to the brain and when closed prohibits these messages from reaching the brain.